A step-by-step guide to mastering Instagram for business in 2025

 Step 1: Open the Instagram app

-Step 2: Select the ‘insights’ button on your profile, located on the left-hand side under your bio
+Step 2: Select the ‘Dashboard’ button on your profile, located on the left-hand side

 Step 4: Select an insight to understand how your account is performing in this area!